 - Z Number (if student)

-- Arrive 10 minutes prior to appointment time, dressed in appropriate business casual attire.
+- Please arrive 10 minutes prior to the appointment time.

 Please note, EIR appointments may not be used to request funding.
 The FAU Business Plan Competition is a source of funding for aspiring entrepreneurs.